CampbellCrowley/SpikeyBot-Discord/docs/commands/hgHelp.json.md

 ## Player Settings
 ## Game Settings
 # Hungry Games!
 #### To use any of these commands you must have the "HG Creator" role or be the server owner.
-Use <a href="/hg/">https://www.spikeybot.com/hg/</a> if commands are too hard.
+Use https://www.spikeybot.com/hg/ if commands are too hard.
 ***

 | Command | Description | Aliases |